Elvis Andrus Preview, Player Props: White Sox vs. Rockies

-The Chicago White Sox, including Elvis Andrus (.366 on-base percentage in past 10 games, 74 points above season-long percentage), battle starting pitcher Peter Lambert and the Colorado Rockies at Coors Field, Friday at 8:40 PM ET.
+The Chicago White Sox, including Elvis Andrus and his .512 slugging percentage in past 10 games, including four extra-base hits but no homers), take on starter Kyle Freeland and the Colorado Rockies at Coors Field, Saturday at 8:10 PM ET.

-He had a one-hit performance in his most recent game (1-for-4) against the Cubs.
+He hit a home run while going 3-for-4 in his most recent game against the Rockies.

 Elvis Andrus Game Info & Props vs. the Rockies